HeroBench: A Benchmark for Long-Horizon Planning and Structured Reasoning in Virtual Worlds: Benchmark Task Generation Pipeline

-In the base set of tasks, the character's crafting and gathering professions were automatically set to match the highest required level for any item in $\mathcal{I}_{\mathrm{miss}}$.
-In the extended version, we introduce skill progression: the agent starts at level 1 in all relevant professions (e.g., mining, woodcutting).
-To support skill growth, the agent is provided with information about all resources available for leveling up, including accessible resource nodes and corresponding experience rewards.
-Thus, to craft a high-level item, the agent must first identify and execute a sequence of actions to incrementally advance their profession skills, acquiring lower-tier resources and recipes as necessary. \paragraph{Noise Item Injection}
+\paragraph{Leveling mechanics.} In the base task set, the profession skill-level vector $L$ is initialized to match the highest requirement among items in $\mathcal{I}_{\mathrm{miss}}$.
+In the extended version, we introduce skill progression: the agent starts at level 1 in all relevant professions.
+To support skill growth, the environment description includes accessible resource nodes and associated experience rewards, so that crafting high-level items requires planning a sequence of actions that incrementally increases $L$.

-To increase task complexity and test agent robustness, noise items can be added to each task instance.
-These are plausible, high-level gear items (often of equal or higher power than true solution items) that appear valid but are in fact impossible to craft: one or more of their required components or crafting resources are omitted from the task's environment description.
-Formally, for each task, a set of noise items $\mathcal{I}{\mathrm{noise}}$ is constructed such that: \begin{itemize} \item Each $N \in \mathcal{I}{\mathrm{noise}}$ passes all basic filtering (e.g., level, type), and is indistinguishable from valid items based on stats, \item $N$ requires at least one ingredient/resource not required for crafting missing items $\mathcal{I}_{\mathrm{miss}}$, \item Crafting recipes for $N$ are provided, but the agent cannot actually construct $N$ due to missing prerequisite(s). \end{itemize}
+\paragraph{Noise item injection.} To increase task complexity and test robustness, we optionally add noise items $\mathcal{I}_{\mathrm{noise}}$: plausible, high-level gear items that appear valid based on stats and level filters, but are impossible to craft because at least one required prerequisite (ingredient/resource/station) is omitted from the environment.

 \paragraph{Task Representation}